nevanscott/uxui0120/_lessons/careers/linkedin-talk.md

 ---

-In order to be able to participate to the Hiring week, it is mandatory to attend this presentation on November 6th after class.
+In order to be able to participate to the Hiring week, it is mandatory to attend this presentation on TBD after class.